JumpstART

 What is supervision like during JumpstART?

 Students will always be in the company of JumpstART staff.
 JumpstART staff lead students to activities around campus.
 Students may not depart from the group.
-There is a 10:1 ratio of students to staff during daily activities; 8:1 ratio of students to staff in the dorms.
+There is a 10:1 ratio of students to staff.

-Family and friends are invited to an exhibition opening reception and awards ceremony promptly at 5pm.
+Family and friends are invited to an exhibition opening reception and awards ceremony promptly at 5pm at PRAx (470 SW a15th Street; park across from PRAx on 15th; non-permit free parking begins at 5pm).
 The ceremony will take place at 5:30pm.
 Sign out takes places immediately following.
 Students should have belongings packed and ready in the dorms earlier in the day.
-Day camp students sign out on the front porch of Fairbanks Hall.
-Overnight students sign out at Weatherford.
+Day camp students sign out in the back of Snell Hall (see map).
+Overnight students sign out at Bloss Hall.

 Contact